-Nepal is a dreamland for natural lovers.
+Nepal is a dreamland for nature lovers.
 Nepal is home to eight out of the fourteen highest peaks in the world, each standing over 8000m.
 Due to its geographical positioning, Nepal has many places where travel and trekking activities can be done.
 Bellow are few fact and information for travelers to Nepal.

 Area:1, 47,181 Sq.
 Km.